-Each cadet accepted in the Air Force advanced program signs an agreement to complete the program and accept a commission in the Air Force upon graduation.
-While pursuing the advanced course he receives an allowance of up to \$548.
+Each cadet accepted in the Air Force advanced program signs an agreement to continue in the advanced program and accept a commission in the Air Force upon earning his degree, providing a commission is offered.
+While pursuing the advanced course he receives an allowance of about \$27 a month.